-Lanscape decision makers and modellers require data to understand how natural and anthropogenic properties vary in space and then to decide which areas are suitable for specific infrastructure and activities or where hazards might occur.
-Organisations including the British Geological Survey provide such data as gridded products which map factors such as topography, land use, soil properties and weather variables.
+Landscape decision-makers and modellers require data to understand how natural and anthropogenic properties vary in space.
+They also require data to decide which areas are suitable for specific infrastructure and activities or where hazards might occur.
+Organisations including the British Geological Survey provide such data as gridded products that map factors such as topography, land use, soil properties and weather variables.
 These products are normally provided at a single or small number of scales or resolutions and do not include information about uncertainty.

 Different users of the products require information at different spatial scales.
-For example, decision makers concerned about the risk of a landslide occurring on a particular hillside might only be interested in rainfall data for the immediate locality.
+For example, decision-makers concerned about the risk of a landslide occurring on a particular hillside might only be interested in rainfall data for the immediate locality.
 In contrast, water managers interested in the quantity of groundwater within an aquifer might utilise rainfall data from across a wider catchment.
-The uncertainty in data products propgate through data processing and modelling proceedures leading to unreliable decisions.
+The uncertainty in data products propagate through data processing and modelling procedures leading to unreliable decisions.

-This project is concerned with providing information relevant to decision makers across all scales and in quantifying the uncertainty in this information.
-Statisticians will explore computationally efficient methodologies to producing multi-scale products and data scientists and software developers will suggest approaches by which these can be distributed.
-The propogation of uncertainty in data products through process models of groundwater levels will be explored and quantified.
-The number and arrangement of measurements required to produce multi-scale products will also be determined.
+This project was concerned with providing information relevant to decision-makers across all scales and in quantifying the uncertainty in this information.
+Statisticians explored computationally efficient methodologies to produce multi-scale products, while data scientists and software developers suggested approaches by which these can be distributed.
+The propagation of uncertainty in data products through process models of groundwater levels was explored and quantified.
+The number and arrangement of measurements required to produce multi-scale products was also determined.